monkeydevtools/treepath-python/README.md

 approach to this problem is writing structural code.
 This approach can become quite complex depending on the json structure and search criteria.

-A more declarative approach would be to use a query language which does a better job communicating the intent of what is being searched for.
+A more declarative approach would be to use a query language as it does a better job at communicating the intent of what is being searched for.

 Here are two examples that fetched the planet Earth from the sample solar-system data defined above.
-One is structural code, and the other is using a treepath query.
+One is structural code, and the other is query declaration.

 <table>
 <tr>